We all want our audience to spend as much time on our websites as possible.

 This is what the related posts list looks like on a demo website I have set up using the Twenty Seventeen theme:

 The chances are you aren’t going to like what you see when you view your list and you are going to want to customise it.

 To customise your related posts list, hover over Settings in the left menu and click on the new item called Related Posts.

 The Contextual Related Posts settings page has many, many settings.
 I’m not going to go through all of these settings in this post but I will talk you through the most important ones.

 You can use the links at the top of the page to jump to specific sections of this settings page.

 Choosing where to display your related posts list

 A list of related posts will display on your posts and pages by default, but you have the option to change this.

-In the General options section you will see an setting called Automatically add related posts to.
+In the General options section, you will see a setting called Automatically add related posts to.
 Here you can choose where exactly you want to display your related posts lists automatically.